zenithtech/wordpress-zSlider/README.md

 This is not a WP plugin.
 It's a slider script intended for advnaced usage and customization within WP templates.

 ## Features
-- Slider can display images, and videos from library and YouTube.
+- Abilty to upload images and videos from library, and videos from YouTube.
-- Abilty to enable/disable slideshow autoplay.
+- Abilty to enable/disable the slideshow autoplay.
 - Ability to set a different autoplay timeouts for each slide.
 - Ability to set the volume for video slides (library vidoes, youtube).
-- Videos fill the display area witout padding.
+- Videos fills the display area witout padding.
 - ACF json structure included for import.
-- Navigation buttons with slides length.
+- Navigation buttons (top-right), indicating the current and total number of slides.
-- Pagination buttons row with custom titles and subtitles.
+- Pagination buttons row (bottom) with custom titles and subtitles.
 - Progress bar for slider autoplay timeout displays above the bottom pagination buttons.
 - Videos loop when playtime reaches the end.
 - Slider loops when it reaches the end, if autoplay is enabled.